 Children of a Lesser God: A new speech teacher at a school for the deaf falls in love with the janitor, a deaf woman speechless by choice.

 The Sound of Metal: Metal drummer Ruben begins to lose his hearing.
 When a doctor tells him his condition will worsen, he thinks his career and life are over.
 His girlfriend Lou checks the former addict into rehab for the deaf, hoping it will prevent relapse and help him adapt to his new life.
 After being welcomed and accepted just as he is, Ruben must choose between his new normal and the life he once knew.

 Temple Grandin: Autism gave her a vision.
 She gave it a voice.
 Temple Grandin follows a young woman's perseverance and determination while struggling with the isolating challenges of autism when it was still unknown.
 The film chronicles Temple Grandin's early diagnosis, turbulent growth and development – and emergence as a woman with an innate sensitivity and understanding of animal behavior.

 Moonlight Sonata: Deafness in Three Movements: Weaving a story about what we discover when we push beyond loss, Moonlight Sonata is a deeply personal memoir about a deaf boy growing up, his deaf grandfather growing old, and Ludwig van Beethoven the year he was blindsided by deafness and wrote his iconic sonata.

 The Eyes of Me: An extraordinary look into the world of blind teenagers – where crossing an intersection, cooking a meal, or navigating unfamiliar areas is a challenge unlike any that sighted viewers must consider – The Eyes of Me offers fresh perspectives on growing up, fitting in, and preparing for adulthood.

-Ray: Biography of Ray Charles who was a legendary musician who pioneered the genre of soul music during the 1950s.
+Ray: Biography of Ray Charles, a legendary musician who pioneered the genre of soul music during the 1950s.